andreasabel/inCode/entry/introduction-to-singletons-1.md

 lockAnySomeDoor (MkSomeDoor s d) = lockAnyDoor s d
 ```

+Much more convenient, because *we already have a `Door`!* And we don’t have to
+re-implement one like we did for our original `SomeDoor` – all of our original
+code works directly!

 It’s important to remember that our original separate-implementation `SomeDoor`
 is, functionally, identical to the new code-reusing `SomeDoor`.
 The reason why
 they are the same is that *having an existentially quantified singleton is the